develost/OLD_news/_how_to_internal_/readme.md

  - body with text message, include link to the md file if desidered

 ```
- - body(test a message with #test hash)
+ - twmsg(test a message with #test hash)
- - body(this is a #test url https://github.com/develost/news/blob/master/how_to/readme.md)
+ - fbmsg(this is a #test url https://github.com/develost/news/blob/master/how_to/readme.md)
 ```